 The most important rule to remember when adding bokashi bran is that you can never add too much bokashi bran.

-We recommend adding at least 1 heaping tablespoon of bokashi bran for every inch of food waste that you add to your kitchen composter.
+We recommend adding 1 or 2 heaping tablespoons of bokashi bran for every inch of food waste that you add to your kitchen composter.

 Sprinkle the bran so that there is an even coverage across the surface of your food waste.
 You can mix the food waste and bran slightly to make sure the bokashi microbes are spread well through the food waste.
 This final step is not critical but can be beneficial to make sure the microbes get to work on all of your food waste as quickly as possible.